 This beauty seems to be strongly commercialized.

 I remember my disappointment when I saw the Albaicín quarter of Granada.
-I was participating in a literary residency programme in Granada while gathering material for my book.
+I was participating in a literary residency program in Granada while gathering material for my book.
 Having gone through all those historical readings, I couldn’t wait for my next meeting with the city, this time in person.
-When I arrived, however, my enthusiasm subsided, at least initially: it took some effort to look past the fairy-tale, touristic and commercial aspect of the city, and see something very interesting behind it.
+When I arrived, however, my enthusiasm subsided, at least initially: it took some effort to look past the fairytale, touristic and commercial aspect of the city, and see something very interesting behind it.

-You drew an amusing image of the city in your book: “Sometimes Granada brings to mind the cover of the rock single ‘Rey Baobdil by Pony Bravo.
+You drew an amusing image of the city in your book: “Sometimes Granada brings to mind the cover of the rock single ‘Rey Baobdil’ by Pony Bravo.
 It shows Baobdil wearing a turban and dark sunglasses, looking like a weary wise guy with a cigarette in the corner of his mouth.
 He is serving a glass of wine and olives, most probably to foreigners.
 Behind him there is a camel decked out from head to toe, and further in the background a pot-bellied drunk is leaning against a pair of speakers.
 However, Granada may also be the complete opposite, and the symbiosis between past and present becomes visible at every step.
 A deep and unrestrained symbiosis.”

 Granada is intense.
-On the one hand it is a touristic hotspot, exploited without any restraint.
+On the one hand it is a tourist hotspot, exploited without any restraint.
 On the other hand, it is a student city with an intense and alternative cultural life that is quite surprising given its size.
 Additionally, there is the Alhambra palace complex set upon a hill, looking dreamy, like something out of a fairy tale.

 Such doses of beauty become irritating at times.
 I remember going to one of the suburban districts, looking for a mosque frequented by Moroccan immigrants.
 I felt relieved I was finally seeing something ordinary.